 Here is a list of common misconceptions about the work of copywriters.
 The fact is that these ideologies about “what do copywriter do” are totally incorrect and yet people continue to believe these:

 - We have nothing to do with copyright laws.
 We are not lawyers.

-- A copywriter is different from book writers.
-Though we write stories in our content, the way a book is written is totally different from that of a blogger or copywriter.
+- A copywriter differs from book writers.
+Though we write stories in our content, the way a book is written differs totally from that of a blogger or copywriter.

 - The number of words is a completely wrong way of measuring the skills of a copywriter.
 It actually involves more effort in writing a 3 words brand mantra than a 2000 words blog article.

 - Copywriting involves more than creative writing.
 We do a lot of market research and analysis of our previous work before producing any new piece of content.